MineKing9534/KORMite/README.md

 }
 ```

-This also allows you to modify you classes before selecting.
+This also allows you to modify your classes before selecting.
 For example:
 ```kotlin
 fun main() {
     //Your connection declaration...